dsundquist/gotestserver/README.md

 ## Todo

 * BUG: When you run with the -d flag (debug), the body doesn't print on `/request`
+* For /long_request, make the timer variable via a query parameter?
 * Add more to the client side, this is still up in the air what will happen here.
 * Workers for some routes, worker serve the index.html??
 * Read from a config.yaml file [SPF13 - Viper](https://github.com/spf13/viper)